alphagov/hmrc-manuals-api/README.md

 * Tokens are environment specific, so preview and production will have different tokens.
 * The data on preview is overwritten every night with data from production

+### HTTP Verbs

+`PUT` is used for requests creating and modifying content. `POST` requests are also supported as a fallback if `PUT` requests are blocked by a firewall, for example.
+See the Service Manual for more detail: https://www.gov.uk/service-manual/making-software/apis.html#use-http-methods-as-tim-intended

 ## Adding or updating a manual

 ### Request